-- (a) a documented approach to forecasting demand for all purposes, with procedures and protocols established for the collection and collation of data; - (b) the consideration of prudency and efficiency of capital expenditure, and the reasonableness of operating costs, from a regional perspective;
+- (a) a documented approach to forecasting demand for all purposes, with procedures and protocols established for the collection and collation of data; - (b) the consideration of prudency and efficiency of capital expenditure, and the reasonableness of operating costs, from a regional perspective; - (c) only commissioned capital expenditure included in the regulatory asset base (RAB) and therefore prices; - (d) a standardised approach to cost estimating, including a standardised approach to estimates for items such as contingency, preliminary and general items, design fees

-&lt;sup>3 This section relates to all entities reviewed by the Authority over the price monitoring period, including Allconnex.
+4 This section relates to all entities reviewed by the Authority over the price monitoring period, including Allconnex.

-&lt;sup>4 The sum of the difference between the entities' capex for 2010-13 in their original and their latest submissions.
+5 The sum of the difference between the entities' capex for 2010-13 in their original and their latest submissions.

-&lt;sup>5 The sum of the difference between the entities' opex for 2010-13 in their original and their latest submissions.
+6 The sum of the difference between the entities' opex for 2010-13 in their original and their latest submissions.

-&lt;sup>6 The sum of the difference between the QCA MAR and the entities' total costs in each year of price monitoring.
+7 The sum of the difference between the QCA MAR and the entities' total costs in each year of price monitoring.

-- (c) only commissioned capital expenditure included in the RAB and therefore prices; - (d) a standardised approach to cost estimating, including a standardised approach to estimates for items such as contingency, preliminary and general items, design fees and contractor margins, so that there is uniformity of cost estimating across all proposed major projects; - (e) a summary document to be prepared for identified major projects so as to facilitate standardised reporting; - (f) an implementation strategy to be developed for each major project that includes recommendations on delivery methodology, program and a risk review process; and - (g) a 'toll gate' or 'gateway' review process to be implemented so that appropriate reviews are undertaken at milestone stages for selected projects.
+and contractor margins, so that there is uniformity of cost estimating across all proposed major projects;

+- (e) a summary document to be prepared for identified major projects so as to facilitate standardised reporting; - (f) an implementation strategy to be developed for each major project that includes recommendations on delivery methodology, program and a risk review process; and - (g) a 'toll gate' or 'gateway' review process to be implemented so that appropriate reviews are undertaken at milestone stages for selected projects.